 The bottom line: We can take care of every legal aspect of your case and fight for a full and fair financial recovery for you, while you can focus on healing from a painful and traumatic experience.

 The experienced dog bite lawyers of Marks & Harrison are ready to go to work for you right away.
-We serve dog bite victims and their families in Richmond and from offices throughout Virginia.
+We serve dog bite victims and their families in Richmond, VA and from offices throughout Virginia.
+Our Virginia dog bite injury lawyers have helped our clients with dog bite settlements for years.
 Simply call or reach us online today and let us get started on pursuing the compensation you deserve.